easystreetgames/Rob-Harris-Portfolio/React Script Reference/anims.md

 - make / then / proto (string): ID of [prototype](./objects.md#prototypes) to create upon completion
 - reset (boolean): if true, restarts the animation when it completes (see [tutorial](./reset.md))
 - removeSelf / remove / rem (boolean): if true, removes the animation when it completes (default: true)
-- target / t (string): target object ID, used for various purposes depending on the anim type

 ### Example
 ```